jonbellah/jonbellah.com/src/pages/posts/2017-10-xx-offline-first/index.md

 The first event a service worker runs through during it's lifecycle is `install`, which is triggered as soon as the worker executes and is only called once per service worker.
 The install event is where we should cache all the assets we'll need before being able to control the client.

-The promise that is passed to `event.waitUntil()` tells the browser when your install completes, and whether or not it was successful.
-If the promise rejects, the install fails, and the browser discards the service worker.

 ```js
 // The install handler takes care of precaching the resources we always need.
 self.addEventListener('install', event => {